electronicarts/ava-capture/README.md

     python manage.py runserver 0.0.0.0:80

 Browse to http://<server ip>:80/static/d/index.html.
 The default user/password is admin/admin.
 The  Admin website for direct manipulation of the database is at http://<server ip>:80/admin.

+### Running in Linux using Python Virtual Environment (recommended)

+We have included a script called run_dev_webserver_venv.sh to execute Django inside a Python Virtual Environment.

+This script installs the requirements to set up the virtual environment, then installs the python modules inside the vend using requirements.txt

+Browse to the local website on http://127.0.0.1:8000/static/d/index.html.
+The default user/password is admin/admin.
+The  Admin website for direct manipulation of the database is at http://127.0.0.1:8000/admin.

 ### Running as a Docker container in Windows (for development)